sseemayer/SWIG-Demos/README.md

 # SWIG demos

 These are some demos of including C libraries into different higher-level languages using [SWIG](http://www.swig.org).
+They are taken more or less from the [SWIG Tutorial](http://www.swig.org/tutorial.html) and other SWIG documentation.

 We currently have the following languages: